 Like most good green chile cheeseburgers in Albuquerque, these made-to-order burgers take time to make and it’s certainly worth the wait.
 Laguna Burger surprised me during our two visits – despite two component flaws, these are still seriously good offerings.
-We also visited their Rio Puerco Bridge restaurant on one of our day trips from Albuquerque – see their website for other Laguna Burger locations.
+We also visited their Rio Puerco Bridge location on one of our day trips from Albuquerque – see their website for other Laguna Burger locations.

-Even with a sheet of insipid iceburg lettuce and poor quality cheese, Laguna Burger makes my list.
+Even with a sheet of insipid iceberg lettuce and poor quality cheese, Laguna Burger makes my list.
 The perfect green chile cheesburger in Albuquerque is elusive, but Laguna still had several flawless aspects: the burger patty and the green chile.
 I admit to eating a portion of the patty by itself just to get the flavor of the grilled beef alone.
 This offering was also constructed very well and stayed together from first to last bite.

 Although the cheese wasn’t what I expected, it still went well with the green chile.
 I also found a nice bit of spiciness to the chile – more than normal but in no way overpowering.
 The service was good too; Laguna Burger happily accommodated my request for two bottom buns due to my sesame allergy – the above photo is of Fiona’s green chile cheeseburger.
 Even with two dings Laguna Burger still hit the right buttons.

 - 7:00 am – 10:00 pm, Sunday through Friday.

 - 7:00 am – 11:00 pm, Friday & Saturday.